SciVisContest2023/sciviscontest2023.github.io/content/data/dataLocation.md

 The simulation produces a number of text files.
 The data consists of different simulation runs each saved to their own folder.

-As the simulation can be efficiently run on a cluster of computing nodes, MPI information is included within the files and names by a leading MPI thread ID, which can be ignored.
+As the simulation can be efficiently run on a cluster of computing nodes, MPI information is included within the files and names by a leading MPI Rank ID.

 Each folder has the same setup explained in the following:

 ###### Network Layout
-The base for the simulation is a neural network represented by point neurons.
+The base for the simulation is a neuronal network represented by point neurons.
-Each neuron has a unique **ID** that is used throughout the simulation.
+Each neuron has a **Neuron ID** that is unique to its **MPI Rank ID**.
+The combination of both is then used throughout the simulation and data.

 The **3D-position** of each neuron can be found in `positions/rank_0_positions.txt`
-This file further contains **labels** explaining which part of the brain the neuron belongs to as well as the **neuron type**.
-(Is this type always ex?)
+This file further contains **labels** explaining which part of the brain the neuron belongs.

 Ingoing as well as outgoing connections between nodes at the start of the simulation are written in `network/rank_0_in_network.txt` and `network/rank_0_out_network.txt` respectively.

 ###### Per Node Information
 The information about individual nodes is saved to `*.csv` files.
-Their naming convention is as follow: `0_(ID - 1).csv`.
+Their naming convention is as follow: `MPI_RANK_ID_(NEURON_ID - 1).csv`.
 Each **row** within the file contains the per node information at a sampled **simulation step**.

 The following parameters are listed: